AlanConstantino/anichart-clone/README.md

 - [ ] Add a light/dark theme you can click on
 - [ ] Instead of displaying the type underneath the title, categorize them by type similar to anichart
 - [ ] Add sorting functionality (sort by name, rank, avg. score, nsfw, etc.)
-- [x] Maybe add a NSFW filter so, if clicked, will show NSFW content.
-By default (unclicked) it doesn't show NSFW content.
 - [ ] Add a search funcionality (search by the name of the anime in english or romaji or both)
 - [ ] Whenever a user clicks on a card, make a popup card with extra info instead of redirecting to the anilist site.
+- [x] Maybe add a NSFW filter so, if clicked, will show NSFW content.
+By default (unclicked) it won't show NSFW content.

 # Installing onto your machine
 1. Clone this repository